francescoo22/masters-thesis/chapters/1-Introduction.typ

   ```
 )<example-vpr-1>

-Kotlin does not provide primitives to control or avoid aliasing.
-This work shows that this problem can be overcome by introducing an annotation system for controlling aliasing.
+Differently from other programming languages, Kotlin lacks built-in mechanisms to control or prevent aliasing.
-// TODO: elaborate this part a bit more
+This work addresses this issue by proposing the introduction of an annotation system specifically designed to manage and control aliasing in Kotlin.
+By incorporating this annotation system, developers can enforce stricter aliasing rules, improving the reliability of their code.
+This also enables to perform better formal verification, allowing to prove more interesting properties.

 == Overview